- 8 years’ experience in professional administration, including budgetary oversight and staff management.

 Academic Co-ordinator, Shakespeare, Athabasca University (2015-17, Limited Term Appointment)

-- Responsible for the delivery, maintenance and development of assigned programs and courses of study in Shakespeare within the Centre for Humanities.
+- Delivered, maintained and developed assigned programs and courses of study in Shakespeare within the Centre for Humanities.

-- Responsible for major revisions on ENGL 324 and ENGL 325 (Shakespeare I and Shakespeare II).
-These revisions involved completely rewriting the course material (200,000 words) and updating all resources to reflect major changes in computer technology since the last revision (1996).
+- Completed major revisions on ENGL 324 and ENGL 325 (Shakespeare I and Shakespeare II).
+These revisions involved completely rewriting the course material (200,000 words) and updating all resources to reflect major changes in computer technology and Shakespeare criticism since the previous revision (1996).

-- Duties: course development; teaching; academic advising; examining and marking; research; conferences; publishing.
+- Relevant duties included: course development; teaching; academic advising; examining and marking; research; conferences; publishing (peer-reviewed).

-- Select courses: Shakespeare; Renaissance Studies; Non-Shakespearean Renaissance Drama, Metaphysical Poetry; Renaissance Poetry; Literature to the 18th Century; Introductory Literature courses; and Introductory Writing courses (built around Media and Culture, and Industry and Economy)
+- Courses included: Shakespeare and Renaissance Studies; Renaissance Poetry; Literature to the 18th Century; Introductory Literature courses; and Introductory Writing courses.

 - Merchant of Venice: Texts/Contexts.
 Contributing Editor.
 Peterborough: Broadview Press, 2014.

-- Liaised with federal, provincial, and municipal government.
+- Liaised with federal, provincial and municipal governments.